Geo1221oeG/PAOO_GAME/README.md

 # About
-A project that must be made for my faculty.
-A game made with a starting point(some code) from ours teacher
+A project that must be made for my Design of Object-Oriented Applications class, with a start point(some code) from our teacher.
+That help me a lot with learning Java and some new things about OOP